Financial-Times/ft-frontend-build/README.md

 ### Build steps

-* `blocks` *['clean', 'js', 'css', 'polyfill', 'assets']*: Blocks of build tasks to carry out.
+* `blocks` *['clean', 'tpl', 'js', 'css', 'polyfill', 'assets']*: Blocks of build tasks to carry out.
 The names refer to blocks of tasks that carry out the following

     * `clean`: removes the files created by the last build
-    * `tpl`: builds templates which correctly include origami modules and their dependencies' templates and minifies your inline head script
+    * `tpl`: builds templates which correctly include origami modules and their dependencies' templates
-    * `js`: browserifies all your js modules and copies them to your built app
+    * `js`: browserifies all your js modules and copies them to your built app.
+Also minifies your inline head script template
     * `css`: runs sass on all your css modules and copies them to your built app
     * `polyfill`: generates a modernizr build and copies any polyfills across to your built app
     * `assets`: copies other static assets across to your built app